Bhaskers-Blu-Org2/vscode-remote-containers-test/README.md

-# Try Out Development Containers
+# Try Out Development Containers - Minimal Sample

 This is a minimal sample project that lets you try out the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension in a few easy steps.